AMasoudKaveh/x-ui-reseller-panel/README.md

 - X-UI URL
 - Authentication mode
-- API Token
+- X-UI API Token
-- Username / Password
+- X-UI username/password
 - TLS verification

-The new configuration is tested before replacing the existing working configuration.
+New settings are tested before replacing the currently working configuration.

-If the connection test fails, the previous X-UI settings are restored.
+If the connection test fails, the previous settings are restored.

 ---